 - The name of one BU faculty recommender familiar with your prior teaching and academic work.
 (You may provide the names of two recommenders if no single person is familiar with both your teaching and academic work.)

-Please email these materials, as .doc (not .docx) or .pdf attachments, to firstname.lastname@example.org.
+Please email these materials, as Word or PDF attachments, to email@example.com.
 We will interview selected applicants in December and notify all applicants of our decisions before the intersession.

 Deadline: Complete applications are due by Friday, November 15, 2013.